The International Migration Policy Programme (IMP)

 1. Respect for migrant workers' rights

-Strengthening the capacity of Governments to address region-specic migration and forced displacement challenges is the underlying concept and purpose of the International Migration Policy Programme (IMP).
-Its comprehensive multi-disciplinary approach is based on the recognised inter-linkage between international migration and other national and global priorities, in which human rights play a very important role.
+The programme strengthens the capacity of Governments to address regional migration governance challenges by recognizing the links between international migration and other national and global priorities in which human rights play a very important role.

 - International Migration Policy Programme